mike99mac/community-docs-mike99mac/docs/getting_image.md

 # Welcome To OpenVoice OS Getting Started User Guide

-You can find a pdf version of a getting started guide [here](https://github.com/OpenVoiceOS/ovos_assets/raw/master/printables/device-getting-started-guide.pdf)
+You can find a pdf version of a getting started guide [here](https://github.com/OpenVoiceOS/ovos_assets/raw/master/printables/device-getting-started-guide.pdf).

 ### Where to get OVOS?

 OVOS is in early stages, we publish our raspberry pi images for download but expect new bugs and new fixes on every release, we are not yet stable!

-These images are development images in alpha stage, bugs and incomplete features are guaranteed
+These images are development images in alpha stage, bugs and incomplete features are guaranteed.

+There are two images to choose from: *buildroot* aims to be a consumer ready firmware based OS where *Manjaro* is the Manjaro Linux OS with an entire software stack including the OVOS core.
+There is a comparison [here](https://openvoiceos.github.io/community-docs/comparison/)

 Download Images: